Glenn Dimmick

-Glenn Leslie Dimmick (1905, Macon, Missouri – April 6, 1999) was an engineer responsible for many seminal contributions in sound motion picture recording.
-He worked primarily at RCA where he developed solutions in the areas of focus infrared technology, monochrome and color television, telephony, and high-vacuum evaporation.
+Glenn Leslie Dimmick (1905 – April 6, 1999) was an engineer responsible for many seminal contributions in sound motion picture recording.

+He worked primarily at RCA, where he developed solutions in the areas of focus infrared technology, monochrome and color television, telephony, and high-vacuum evaporation.

 He was a fellow of the Society of Motion Picture and Television Engineers, and his awards included the New Jersey Inventors Hall of Fame award in 1995; AMPTE Progress Medal Award in 1941; the RCA Victor Award of Merit in 1949; the Award of Merit for outstanding achievement presented by the Academy of Motion Picture Arts and Sciences, in 1952; and the Missouri Honor Award for Distinguished Service in Engineering in 1954.

 Education

 Dimmick received a B.S.E.E. degree from the University of Missouri, Columbia, in 1928.